A Primer On Organic Reactions

-Like I wrote about last time, it’s good – but not enough – to recognize partial charges and to figure out where they interact.
+Like I wrote about in a previous post, it’s good – but not enough – to recognize partial charges and to figure out where they interact.

 Let’s talk about a concrete example.
 For instance if a reaction leads to the formation of a very unstable negative charge, it’s unlikely to occur.
 But if it leads to the loss of a very unstable negative charge, it’s considerably more likely.

 For instance, that’s why one of these reactions of methane is likely and the other is unlikely.
-That’s going to be explored in more detail in future posts.
+These acid-base reactions are covered here, BTW.

 So what factors lead to the stabilization of negative charge?
 Two main things.